elastic/detection-rules/docs/typosquatting_rule.md

 This should give you a json file consisting of potentially malicious lookalike domains for your domain.

-### 2. Index the lookalike domains into Elasticsearch and generate the rule file
+### 2. Index the lookalike domains into Elasticsearch

-In order to detect network activity on the lookalike domains using a threat match rule, you would first need to index these domains into an Elasticsearch index.
-The following CLI command not only does this, but also generates the rule file which you will then import into Kibana:
+In order to detect network activity on the lookalike domains using a threat match rule, you would first need to index these domains into an Elasticsearch index using the following CLI command:

 `python -m detection_rules typosquat create-dnstwist-index [OPTIONS] INPUT_FILE`

 ### 3. Prep rule to alert on generated indexes

+Run the following CLI command to generate the typosquat rule file, which you will then import into Kibana.

 `python -m detection_rules typosquat prep-rule [OPTIONS] AUTHOR`